 Equipment purchased is generally "depreciated" and written off over 5 or 7 years on Form 4562.
 Depreciation is a technique for expensing or writing off purchases that have a useful life of greater than one year.
 In other words, a notebook computer is intrinsically different in nature than office supplies.
 Expenses such as dues, promotional photos, scripts, music books, streaming music and video services, etc. will be written off (or deducted) in the year of purchase.
 Most equipment is written off in five to seven years.
 These "depreciable lives" are defined in the IRS code.
 The 2017 TCJA tax bill really changed the deprecation deduction.
-The "section 179 election" that allows for the immediate expensing of assets jumped from $500K (in 2017) to $1 million in 2018.
-The IRS now allows taxpayers to "expense" up to $1 million of equipment and other assets in 2018.
+The "section 179 election" that allows for the immediate expensing of assets jumped to $1 million in 2018 and adjusted thereafter.
+The IRS now allows taxpayers to "expense" up to $1,080,000 of equipment and other assets in 2022.
 In this case the performer can write-off his or her $1,600 MacBook® computer, audio equipment or iPad Pro in one year rather than wait five years to do it.
 Remember, this "section 179 expensing election" only accelerates the deduction into one year; in either method the artist can write-off (depreciate) the full cost of the purchase.
 The 2017 TCJA tax bill also instituted temporary 100% expensing for certain business assets (first year bonus deprecation).

 The Home Office or Studio